 So, what could go wrong when using a adhesive transfer tape?
 How do I fix these problems?
 How to use cricut transfer tape?
 These questions and many others may cause you some worries.
 Here are some quick tips to help.

-One common problem you may have when using a vinyl transfer tape is related to the adhesive tackiness.
+One common problem you may have when using a vinyl transfer paper for cricut is related to the adhesive tackiness.

 1.Stickiness.
 If the sticky tackiness is too low, your vinyl design won’t leave it packing paper.
 If vinyl not sticking to transfer tape or vinyl won t stick to transfer tape, the beauty of finished handicrafts will be affected.
 Besides, if the adhesive tackiness is too high, your vinyl design won’t leave the tape and stick to your final project.
 So, cricut transfer tape too sticky doesn't work either.

 To fix these problems, you may need to buy another adhesive transfer tape that has a moderate adhesive tackiness.
-So check for the best before you buy it.
+So check for the best before you buy transfer paper for cricut.
 However, it is better to reuse a clear vinyl transfer tape just once to avoid these kinds of problems.
-If the adhesive tackiness of your clear vinyl transfer tape is too high, you can place it on other surfaces like blankets, denim, or jeans.
+If the adhesive tackiness of your clear vinyl transfer tape is too high, you can place the transfer paper for cricut on other surfaces like blankets, denim, or jeans.
 The fuzziness of these materials will reduce the adhesive tackiness of the transfer tape, and you can reuse the same transfer tape for subsequent projects.

 2.Cutting.
 Furthermore, you could also have problems with your cuttings.
 This could make it challenging to take out your vinyl design for transfer.
 When you make deep cuts on your vinyl decals, you may also cut their packing paper.
 When you place your adhesive transfer tape on these rooted cuttings, it may require some force to peel-out your design.
 This may cause your design to appear like patches with varying degrees of distortion.